Paul Hardy's Connor English Concertina

 Description of Connor Concertina

 My Connor treble concertina is 6-sided and black, with 48 metal keys.
 The ends are metal fretwork.
 The bellows are black.
+It has its original box, but the hinges are bent.

-One both ends, chased into the fretworkcan be read "Connor Maker".
+On both ends, chased into the fretworkcan be read "Connor Maker".
 There is no serial number externally, but it has number 2 internally.
-I understand it was made in about 1995.
-It is in good condition, all notes play smoothly, and it is is in concert pitch.
-It has steel reeds, in aluminium frames.It has its original box, but the hinges are bent
+I understand from John that it was made in about 1995, but he says he has no records of customers, dates or prices.

 It is an English concertina, which means that it produces the same note when a key is pressed, regardless of whether the bellows are going in or out.
 The other main type of concertina is the Anglo, which gives different notes according to bellows direction, like a mouth organ does.